 Fee

 A one- time $150 program fee.
 Family members attend at no extra cost and the initial consultation appointment is free.
 Private health insurance plans may cover the program fee.
-The program will not turn away those who are unable to pay the program fee.
+Some financial assistance is available for those who cannot afford the program fee.

 The Train-the-Trainer workshop is designed to support the Memory Link Handbook in training clinicians in how to apply the Memory Link method – an evidenced-based approach to memory intervention for individuals with moderate-to-severe memory impairment.